 It’s likely that if you rent an apartment or house, that your landlord requires you to carry contents insurance.
-Landlords are more concerned that you carry liability and likely could care less if your contents are covered.
+Landlords are typically concerned that you carry personal liability.
+Landlord’s likely could care less about your contents coverage.

 If you are renting your own place, then it would be a great idea to get contents insurance.
-Contents insurance will help protect your household belongings in the event that they are damaged, destroyed, or stolen.
+If your household belongings are damaged, destroyed, or stolen, then contents insurance is designed to help you replace those items in the event of a covered claim.
 You are also provided with some liability coverage.

 You’re thinking, “I’ve already got coverage,” but you should probably reconsider the coverage you have.
 Learn more about the subject.
-You can evaluate whether or not the coverage you have now is good enough for what you’d want to be covered if something were to happen.
+Evaluate whether or not the coverage you have now is good enough to operate in the way you expect it to.

 The Breakdown of Contents Insurance

 Contents insurance, also known as renter’s insurance, comes with coverage for your contents.
 It also includes some liability coverage and medical payments coverage.